How Virtual Reality is tackling unconscious bias

 “You know that the events you see, hear and feel are not real events in the physical meaning of the word, yet you find yourself thinking, feeling and behaving as if the place were real, and as if the events were happening … From a cognitive point of view, you know that there is nothing there, but, both consciously and unconsciously, you respond as if there is.”

-If you’re looking to progress your career in tech, we have a range of courses that will give you the skills and confidence to succeed.
+If you are interested in progressing or starting a career in tech, particularly in VR development, we have a range of coding and IT courses that will enable you to keep up with the innovations in the tech industry.
 Explore our courses to learn more.